adi0709/Boost-Casino-Cypress/README.md

 This repository contains a Cypress-based test automation framework for executing end-to-end tests written in Gherkin syntax (Cucumber).
-The framework utilizes the **cypress-cucumber-preprocessor** for parsing `.feature` files, * *multiple-cucumber-html-reporter** for generating HTML reports, and GitHub Actions for continuous integration.
+The framework utilizes the **cypress-cucumber-preprocessor** for parsing `.feature` files, * *multiple-cucumber-html-reporter** for generating HTML reports.

 ## Project Structure